-Define "clear distance" behind temporary guardrail as the horizontal distance between guardrail posts and standard shoring.
-At the Contractor's option or if clear distance for standard temporary shoring is less than 4 ft, attach guardrail to traffic side of shoring as shown in the plans.
+Define "clear distance" behind temporary guardrail as the horizontal distance between guardrail posts and soil nail walls.
+At the Contractor's option or if clear distance for soil nail walls is less than 4 ft, use temporary guardrail with 8 ft posts and a clear distance of at least 2.5 ft.
 Place ABC in clear distance and around guardrail posts instead of pavement.
-Do not use temporary guardrail above standard temporary walls.